Aspose/Aspose-API-Reference-Examples/english/words/net/working-with-comments/_index.md

 title: Working with Comments
 linktitle: Working with Comments
 second_title: Aspose.Words for .NET API Reference
-description: Examples show how to add comments, anchor comments, add/remove comment reply, extract comments, and resolve comments and replies in Aspose.Words for .NET
+description: Tutorials show how to add comments, anchor comments, add/remove comment reply, extract comments, and resolve comments and replies in Aspose.Words for .NET
 type: docs
 weight: 50
 url: /words/net/working-with-comments/
 ---

-The following examples show how to add comments, anchor comments, add/remove comment reply, extract comments, and resolve comments and replies using [Comment](/words/net/aspose.words/comment/) class in Aspose.Words for .NET.
+The following tutorials show how to add comments, anchor comments, add/remove comment reply, extract comments, and resolve comments and replies using [Comment](/words/net/aspose.words/comment/) class in Aspose.Words for .NET.

 ## Add Comments
 To add comments into a Word Document using Aspose.Words for .NET follow these steps.